Ibtesam-Mahmood/Towers-Board-Game/README.md

 # TOWERS - Tactical Strategy Game

 A sophisticated web-based implementation of TOWERS, a symmetrical tactical-strategic wargame designed for two players.
-Build your army from a shared pool of unit templates and command cards, deploy onto a modular hex-based battlefield, and win the match by winning 2 out of 3 skirmishes.
+Build your army from a shared pool of unit templates and command cards, deploy onto a modular hex-based battlefield, and win by eliminating all enemy units in a single decisive battle.

 ## 🎮 Game Overview